tlvince/framework-laptop-13-amd-7640u/README.md

 # Framework Laptop 13 AMD Ryzen 5 7640U

+> [!NOTE]
+> Archived: between launch (late 2023) and the time of writing (early 2025), the software issues are mostly resolved and the 2.8k display was released (fixing HiDPI).
+The Framework AMD 7040 series is a solid Linux machine.

 Device notes and configuration under Linux for the [Framework Laptop 13 AMD Ryzen 7040 Series](https://frame.work/gb/en/products/laptop-diy-13-gen-amd?tab=overview) Ryzen 5 7640U variant, DIY edition.

 Everything works of the box as of Linux v6.5 (>=6.9 recommended) with firmware version 03.03 ([03.05](https://knowledgebase.frame.work/framework-laptop-bios-and-driver-releases-amd-ryzen-7040-series-r1rXGVL16) recommended).